My child has asthma

 Children can also spend periods of time away from home.
 It is important that the people around your child are aware if they have asthma, know how to recognise symptoms and what to do in an emergency.
 Parents can provide friends and family with a copy of their child’s asthma action plan and asthma first aid information to help them be prepared.

-Children’s services and schools play an important role in supporting children with asthma, and they can also access resources and training [link to Training section?] through their local Asthma Foundation.
+Children’s services and schools play an important role in supporting children with asthma, and they can also access resources and training through their local Asthma Foundation.